 Strict screening also comes along with wearing an IUD so that on the very small chance of infection, your gynecologist can treat it right away.

 Some people might wonder if the copper in IUDs like ParaGard could cause problems in the body, but there shouldn’t be much to worry about as there is no evidence that there’s enough copper for it to be toxic.
+Of course if you’ve had a bad reaction or known allergy to copper in the past, you should be sure to disclose that information to your provider when discussing IUD options.

 Side effects like pain, cramping, spotting, and irregular periods, as well as regular periods, do happen with some IUD users.
 These should only occur in the first several months.

-There is a risk of expulsion — that is, the IUD may come out of the vagina.
+There is a risk of expulsion, that is, the IUD may come out of the vagina.
 While there is only a small chance of this (though it may be more likely for younger women), most experts conclude that IUDs are a safe and effective birth control method and that the risks of unwanted or dangerous pregnancies associated with other methods far outweigh the very low risks associated with the IUD.

 Getting an IUD Inserted